SEAZIT: Systematic Evaluation of the Application of Zebrafish in Toxicology

 A primary goal of SEAZIT is to develop best practices for data analysis.
-To this end, the data generated in this study will be made publicly available so that any interested investigators could contribute to developing a means of compiling all data generated by the study to yield a single toxicity value for each chemical.
+To this end, the data generated in this study will be made publicly available, so that all study data may be used by investigators to estimate consensus toxicity values for each chemical.